mohitpai/journey-optimizer.en/help/using/push/mobile-onboarding-wf.md

 ---
 # Mobile onboarding quick start workflow {#mobile-wf}

-The new **mobile onboarding quick start workflow** is a new product feature to rapidly configure the Mobile SDK, start collecting and validating mobile event data, and send push notifications with [!DNL Journey Optimizer].
+The new **mobile onboarding quick start workflow** is a new product feature to rapidly configure the Adobe Experience Platform Mobile SDK, start collecting and validating mobile event data, and send push notifications with [!DNL Journey Optimizer].

 This capability is accessible via the **[!DNL Adobe Experience Platform Data Collection]** home page to all customers as a public Beta.